I discovered the idea for this simple burrata recipe while briefly working in Tuscany, Italy.

 Marcona Almonds: These slightly fancier almonds are sweeter and better flavoured than regular almonds.
 Regular almonds will also work as well as toasted hazelnuts, walnuts and pecans.

 Brown Butter: Hot browned butter drizzled over creamy burrata cheese.
 Do I really need to say more?

 Thyme: Fresh thyme gives this dish more of an autumn feel.
 Don’t use dried thyme because it won’t have a strong enough flavour for this dish.
 Fresh sage will also work well.

 What to Serve with this Burrata Recipe

 Burrata is an epic, guaranteed-to-impress appetizer that is suitable for any occasion but best paired with lighter entrees.

-If you’re serving burrata as an appetizer, try to find something lighter for dinner such as grilled fish, roasted vegetables or a lean pork tenderloin.
+If you’re serving burrata as an appetizer, pair it with something lighter for dinner such as grilled fish, roasted vegetables or lean pork tenderloin.

-Here are few other recipes that will pair nicely with this dish:
+Here are a few other recipes that will pair nicely with this dish:

 - This stuffed chicken leg with a date sauce

 A Warm Fall Burrata Recipe with Toasted Marcona Almonds, Pear and Fresh Thyme